 Since the dawn of time, eggs have been celebrated.
 They are symbols of fertility, new life and creation.

 Ever wonder how a hen lays eggs?
 Starting around the age of 18 to 20 weeks a healthy chicken will lay around one egg a day.
 It takes about 26 hours to lay an egg.
 She does not need a rooster to lay them; eggs are produced in response to daylight patterns.
 A fertilized egg will hatch, unfertilized eggs, don’t.
-Take a virtual visit to an English organic chicken farm.

 Ever Wonder Why A Hen Cackles?
 The Story Behind the Hen’s Cackle